-FY 2018-19 Measure O Police revenues were \$4,068,246 including sales taxes, interest and other revenues which represents a 10.0% increase over the previous fiscal year.
-Expenditures increased to \$4,282,619 which was a 24.3% increase from the previous fiscal year.
-The increase in expenditures is primarily due to a one-time transfer of \$390,282 of reserves to fund a portion of the Police Department's radio infrastructure upgrade.
-Other major expenditures for FY 2018-19 were Salaries and Benefits of \$3.6M, Administration of \$120K, and Vehicle related expenses of \$70K.
+FY 2019-20 Measure O Police revenues were \$3,824,591 including sales taxes, interest, and other revenues, which represents a -6.0% decrease from the previous fiscal year.
+The decrease in revenue can be explained by the COVID-19 pandemic, which took place in the last quarter of the fiscal year, adversely affecting sales tax.
+Expenditures were \$4,206,861, or a -1.8% decrease from the previous fiscal year.
+The expenditure decrease is due in part to a one-time allocation of fund reserves in FY 2018-19 of \$390,282 for the Police Department's radio infrastructure upgrade, which was not required in FY 2019-20.
+Other major expenditures for FY 2019-20 were Salaries and Benefits of \$4.0M, Administration of \$112K, and Services and Supplies expenses, including vehicles, of \$135K.
 For detailed expenditure information, please refer to the last page of this section.

-The Police Department's Measure O funds are used to enhance police patrol services, traffic enforcement, and the downtown patrols of railroad square, Prince Memorial Greenway, SMART railway and surrounding areas.
+The Police Department's Measure O funds are used to enhance police patrol services, assist in responding to local emergencies such as the Kincade Fire and COVID, staff the School Resource Officer program and enhance traffic enforcement, and the downtown patrols of railroad square, Prince Memorial Greenway, SMART railway, and surrounding areas.
 Additionally, the funds provide two positions in support services.
-In FY 2018-19, Measure O funds were used to fund a total of nineteen (19) positions identified in the table to the right.
+In FY 2019-20, Measure O funds were used to fund nineteen (19) positions identified in the table to the right.

 Position Title # of Positions

-Field & Evidence 2
+Field & Evidence Technician 2

-Technician

 Police Technician 1

 Community Service Officer 1

 Communication Supervisor 1

 Police Lieutenant (Patrol) 1

 Police Sergeant (DET) 1

+Police Officer (SRO) 5

-Police Officer (Patrol) 8
+Police Officer (Patrol) 3

 Police Officer (DET) 2

 Police Officer (Motorcycle) 2

 Total 19

-^{} Downtown Enforcement Team (DET)
+\ Downtown Enforcement Team (DET)